igortk/user-activity-tracking/README.md

 REACT_APP_API_BASE_URL - `user-activity-tracking-api` link

 ## 📈 Monitoring setup
 When raising all services via a common docker-compose, you can go to `http://localhost:3000` (our Grafana website).
 Log in (admin/admin) and then, if you want, you can change your password.
-A ready-made dashboard for monitoring is imported when services are launched (path: `.\user-activity-tracking-api\monitoring\grafana\provisioning\dashboards`).
+A ready-made dashboard for monitoring is imported when services are launched (path: `.\user-activity-tracking-api\build\monitoring\grafana\provisioning\dashboards`).
 Logs are configured for services that are present in docker-compose.
 By going to http://localhost:3000/explore you can use the Loki query example `{service="api"}`.
 By going to `http://localhost:3000/a/grafana-lokiexplore-app/explore` in the filter field you can select the service for which you want to receive logs.

 ## 📅 Daily job description
 1. **11.10.2025**: